hessii/01-tutorial_plasma_wave_simulation/examples/05_waves_in_hot_isotropic_plasmas/README.md

 # Overview

-This tutorial illustrates waves in cold plasmas.
+This tutorial illustrates longitudinal waves in hot isotropic plasmas.
-The goal is to identify different modes of propagation depending on the propagation angle.
+The first demo describes the dispersion relation, and the second demo illustrates the two-stream instability.

 # Build and Run

-This tutorial includes three demo simulations located in `01_parallel`, `02_perpendicular`, and `03_intermediate`, respectively.
+This tutorial includes two demo simulations located in `01_longitudinal_wave_dispersion` and `03_two_stream_instability`.

 As usual, visit each directory, build the project using `make all`, and execute `./pic_1d`.

-The demos produce `field-*.csv` files.
+The two-stream instability demo takes a while to complete.

 # Demo Parameters